Rebranding to your advantage

 Banks are just as guilty, believing that customers would switch if they had the ability to have friendly tellers, free checking, convenient hours, plenty of ATMs and low fees.
 Our council to clients is deliver ALL of the table stakes and fix the category best practices.
 Then, and only then, can you focus on our second and third questions cited earlier.
 Once you fix the category failings you can concentrate on the highly emotional intensities that define a share stealing strategy.

 Domino’s pizza is embarking on a rebranding advantages path right now.
 It is a wide-open category filled with opportunity when any player can differentiate itself by claiming “better ingredients”.
 Should we not at the very least expect “better ingredients”?
-I guess Papa John’s thinks we cant and they have positioned themselves in the market by trying to claim such inanity.
+I guess Papa John’s thinks we can’t.
+So they have positioned themselves in the market by trying to claim such inanity.
 The rest of the pizza category is so terrible that this has worked.
 Look out Papa John’s — Domino’s is catching on.

 After all the least you should be able to expect form a pizza is good taste (the result of better ingredients) but this is a category of truly bad product.
 So rather than continue to fight over stuffing crusts and free bread sticks, Domino’s has decided to tackle the best practices head on and we give them kudos for doing so.